An algebraic approach to Harder-Narasimhan filtrations: Filtrations induced by chains of torsion classes

 \section{Filtrations induced by chains of torsion classes}

-In this section we prove that every chain of torsion classes in an abelian category $\A$ induces a Harder-Narasimhan filtration on every non-zero object $M$ of $\A$.
-We start by introducing the main object of study of the paper.
+In this section introduce the set of chains of torsion classes $\CT(\A)$ of $\A$ and we prove that every chain of torsion classes in an abelian category $\A$ satisfying some mild assumptions induce a Harder-Narasimhan filtration on every non-zero object $M$ of $\A$.